-Located in Whitchurch-Stouffville, the existing empty lot served as inspiration for this parti.
-A two-storey vacation home sits atop a sloping swath of green land on the lands of the Lake Simcoe Conservation Authority.
+Located in Whitchurch-Stouffville, 50 kilometers northeast of the city of Toronto, the existing vacant landscape and watercourse served as inspiration for the project parti.
+The two-storey vacation home sits atop a sloping swath of green land within the jurisdiction of the Lake Simcoe Conservation Authority and opens up a glazed connection to the protected woodland habitat.

-A purity of natural materials complement the natural surroundings: handmade brick, fumed ash cladding, oak interior finishes, a green roof, and plenty of natural light.
-To restrict solar heat gain on the south-facing windows, vertical fins act as sun louvers.
+A material palette of natural materials complement the natural surroundings: handmade brick, fumed ash cladding, oak interior finishes, a green roof, and plenty of natural light.
+To restrict solar heat gain on the south-facing windows, vertical fins act as sun louvers or brise-soleil.

 Sensitive energy use was also significant to the design.
 Extensive energy modeling led to increased insulation specification, a highly-detailed building envelope and an exceptionally efficient mechanical system.
 The result is a low impact vacation home, both in its approach to energy use and its respect to the landscape.